stereotype441/language/working/enhanced-constructors/feature-specification.md

 ### Other incompatibilities

-Provided that the ambiguity issue discussed above does not arise, it is fairly straightforward to show that an "old style" constructor will not trigger any of the new flow analysis errors.
+Provided that the ambiguity issue discussed above does not arise, it is fairly straightforward to show that an old style constructor will not trigger any of the new flow analysis errors.
 So there should be no other incompatibilities.

 ## Back-end consequences